 What is Take a Breath?

-Take a Breath teaches proven breathing and relaxation techniques to promote well-being, stress-relief, and self-awareness.
+Take a Breath teaches scientifically proven breathing and relaxation techniques to promote well-being, stress-relief, and self-awareness.
 The program includes online and in-school offerings for the whole school community, including students, parents, teachers, administrators, and support staff.
-With two years of success in K-12 public and private schools in BC, students, teachers, and administrators have been impressed with the positive effects of Take a Breath in their schools.
+With three years of success in K-12 public and private schools in Canada and the US, students, teachers, and administrators have been impressed with the positive effects of Take a Breath in their schools.

 Students Learn to Be B.R.A.V.E: